Our goal is to disprove the notion of a "complete"spinal cord injury.

 HINRI Labs, or the Healthcare Institute for NeuroRecovery and Innovation, was founded for the sole purpose of changing the standard of care for chronic complete spinal cord injuries (SCI) nationwide and ultimately around the world.
 Our mission is to use our clinical, military, and university partners to accelerate, advance, and scale-up all existent evidence-based research that has successfully demonstrated, through safety and efficacy measures, the potential of neurological recovery of movement, function, and/or sensation, below the level of injury, for chronic complete SCI patients.

 Spinal cord injuries cost the nation an estimated $9.7 billion each year.
-Individually, a severe spinal cord injury can cost $185,000 annually.
-Insurance does not pay for rehabilitation for severe spinal cord injury patients, leaving them without hope for recovery.
+Individually, for quadriplegics, a severe spinal cord injury can cost $199,000 annually and as much as $5 million over a lifetime.

 "What this is teaching us is that those networks of neurons

 below a spinal cord injury still can function after paralysis,"